asadhameed/react-native-course/10 NativeDeviceFeatures/README.md

    2. Make the State Management on Context system (App.js)
 4. How can a Take Picture to use device camera (ImagePicker.js)
 5. How can store image from cache memory to file System (PlaceContext.js)
-6. How can create a sqlite database (db.js , app.js)
+6. How can create a sqlite database , create a table, insert data, select data and delete data (db.js , app.js)
 7. How can handle Promise
    1. function().then(()=>{}).catch((err)=>console.log(err)) see in file (NewPlaceScreen.js function savePlaceHandler)
    2. try{}catch(err){} see in file (PlaceListScreen.js function getAllPlace)